Zoomed Image

 Location Hierarchy screen

 The location hierarchy can have unlimited depth, although the default Active Directory integration is configured to import four levels.
+Click Show List in this dialog to switch to a flat grid of every location, useful for bulk review or export.

 To create a new location: